open-risk/age/README.md

 # AGE is an Accounting Graph Environment

-The project explores the representation of various accounting concepts using graph theory.
+The AGE project explores the representation of various accounting concepts using graph theory.

 ## Background reading